 With the goal of providing privileged access for humans and machines on demand, you now know the art of managing your organizations permissions.
 Eliminate your standing privileges, while granting your security team a window into all the potential risks to drive your organization towards a zero-standing-privilege approach.

-Achieving Zero-Trust is possible with the right tool, even in production environments.
+Achieving Zero-Trust Access is possible with the right secrets management tool, even in production environments.
 Eliminate the security risk and operational burden of rotating keys, and instead use JIT to remove unnecessary permissions and provide access only as needed for a defined period.
 Save precious time and hassle, while auditing and recording sessions on both machine-to-machine and human-to-machine access.